Table of Contents

-Ironwood Manufacturing has developed a breakthrough interior furnishing.
-Rich and elegant, its components embody unique intellectual property designs, incorporating customized Italian technology for edgebanding and boring, all driven by a European design application not widely used in the U.S.
+Ironwood Manufacturing has developed a breakthrough in interior furnishing.
+Rich and elegant, its components embody unique intellectual property designs, incorporating customized Italian technology for edgebanding and bland, all driven by a European design application not widely used in the U.S.

-Tom Deady, general manager at Ironwood, describes one project, constructed for a large aerospace company.
-“It was intended to match the aesthetic of its private corporate jets,” says Deady.
-“The Etimoe veneer originated in North Africa, was fumed in Spain, then processed through Danzer Veneer in Indiana.
-The doorlites are from 3form, and encapsulate silk strands hand-woven in Nepal, between two layers of acrylic.”
+Tom Deady, general manager at Ironwood, describes one project constructed for a large aerospace company.
+"It was intended to match the aesthetic of its private corporate jets," says Deady.
+"The Etimoe veneer originated in North Africa, was fumed in Spain, and then processed through Danzer Veneer in Indiana.
+The doorlites are from 3form and encapsulate silk strands hand-woven in Nepal, between two layers of acrylic."

 And the project?
 It was a toilet partition installation for restrooms at the aerospace firm's headquarters.